 A first aid kit should contain all the basic, necessary equipment needed to treat superficial injuries that don’t require emergency attention.
 This includes:

-First aid kits made specifically for burns are also available, which contain essential supplies for responding to burns and scalds and eye wash stations, perfect for use in garages, workshops, welding areas and other industrial environments with potential eye-related hazards.
+First aid kits made specifically for burns are also available, which contain essential supplies for responding to burns and scalds and eye wash stations, perfect for use in garages, welding areas, workshops and other industrial environments with potential eye-related hazards.

 If your First Aid Kit supplies are running low, rememer that you can purchase First Aid Refills and supplies, which can be more cost-effective than a whole new kit.